oniemiddle/LibreAutomate/Other/DocFX/_doc/index.md

 - Hotkeys, autotext and other triggers.
 Auto-replace/expand text when typing.
 Auto-close windows.
 Remap keys.
 - Custom toolbars that can be attached to windows or screen edges.
 And menus.
 - Custom dialog windows of any complexity.
 - The scripting language is C#.
-The program is a good way to learn it.
+The app is a good way to learn it.
 - C# code editor with intellisense.
 Script manager, cookbook, debugger.
 - Tools for recording keyboard/mouse and selecting UI objects such as buttons, links and images.
 - Also you can use .NET, libraries from NuGet, Windows API, etc.